 Distinguished Service Awards:

-Severe Weather Conditions/Power Outages
+Policy for Severe Weather Conditions/Power Outages

 When weather conditions are so extreme that it becomes necessary to postpone or cancel any College activity, including but not limited to, canceling classes and/or sending home non-essential personnel, employees will be notified at the earliest possible time as follows: